rest-feeds/rest-feeds/README.md

 ## Compaction

-_Compaction is usually only relevant in [data feeds](#data-feeds)._
+When feed items include the full current state of the resource, older feed items for the same resource may be obsolete.
 Items _may_ be deleted from the feed when another item was added to the feed with the same `resource` URI.

-In data feeds, new feed items include the full current state of the resource.
-Older feed items for the same resource are obsolete.
 It is good practice to keep the feed small to enable a quick synchronization of new clients.

 The server _must_ handle next links, when the requested item has been deleted by returning the next higher items.

 ## Deletion

-_Deletion is usually only relevant in [data feeds](#data-feeds)._

 When a resource was deleted, the server _must_ append a `DELETE` item with the `resource` URI to delete.